sagemath/trac_to_gh/Issue 7606.md

 # Issue 7606: images not picked up when making source releases of Sage 4.3.alpha0 and 4.3.alpha1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7606

 Original creator: mvngu